mbanwi/Angula-cli/README.md

 # Angula-cli
-Simple angular app to write review and sort them
+Simple angular app to write reviews and sort them